ArtoriaRen/ExchageSmartContract/README.md

     the top of the webpage changes.

 If Ether or Token balance is not updated automatically, please refresh the webpage manually.

+### Fixed Token Trading Tab
+Prior to buying and selling any tokens, add the token to the Exchange in the "Manage Token" tab and depoist both token and ether to the Exchange in the "Exchange Overview" tab.

+1. Sell Token

+Fill the "Sell Token" form in the "Fixed Token Trading" tab.
+Click on "Sell Token" button.
+ Metamask will pop up a page asking for confirmation.
+Click on "Confirm".
+ You should see both update in the "Order Book - Ask" and "Limit orders" event on the log panel.

+2. Buy Token

+Fill the "Buy Token" form in the "Fixed Token Trading" tab.
+Click on "Buy Token" button.
+ Metamask will pop up a page asking for confirmation.
+Click on "Confirm".
+Depending on the price of this buy order, it may be fulfilled directly or added to buyOrderBook as a limit order.
+If it can be fulfilled, you should see "Fulfilled orders" event on the log panel; otherwise, you should see both update in the "Order Book - Bid" and "Limit orders" event on the log panel.

 ## Note
 1. Whenever you restart `testrpc`, run `truffle migrate` again.
 1. Refresh the webpage each time you switch account in Metamask, restart `testrpc`,